 Love, Pamela by Pamela Anderson (1/31)

 This unforgettable memoir by actress/model Pamela Anderson reveals personal truths about her life before superstardom, her rise to fame, and her time in the spotlight.
 Growing up in Vancouver, Pamela was initially a shy girl with a deep love of nature and a powerful imagination—which is what eventually led to her glamorous life in Hollywood.
 But along with the glamour came the struggles of maintaining her image during a time when paparazzi was determined to destroy it.
 Resolute and resilient, Pamela continued to push through the dark side of fame, seeking comfort in art and literature.
 Now a devoted mother, activist, and Broadway performer, Pamela is sharing her journey of growth and self-discovery.

-Miss Major Speaks: The Life and Legacy of a Black Trans Revolutionary by Toshio Meronek and Miss Major Griffin-Gracy (1/31)
+Miss Major Speaks: Conversations with a Black Trans Revolutionary by Toshio Meronek and Miss Major Griffin-Gracy (1/31)

 Miss Major Griffin-Gracy has lived a legendary life seeking justice, survival and freedom.
 A lifetime of struggle as a transgender and activist, having participated in the Stonewall Riots, living through the HIV/AIDS crisis, and helping found one of America’s first needle exchange programs from the back of her van, this book showcases a woman in search of trans liberation, as well as collective liberation.
 Miss Major Speaks is a documentation of these struggles, a roadmap for the challenges that Black, brown, queer, and trans youth will face, told through intimacy and offering a vision of hope.